return/swift-haiku-build/README.md

 ### Patches for Swift 4 support:

 Patches related to improving Swift 4 on Haiku live on `swift-4-haiku-support`.
 It also serves at the branch for building the swift-4 recipe at HaikuPorts.
 If you intend to improve the Swift 4 port for packaging at HaikuPorts, you should switch your branch to `swift-4-haiku-support` similar to the structure above.
-Or you can

 ### Patches for upstream Swift: